Navigating Picky Eating in Kids with Food Allergies: The Ultimate Parent’s Guide

 Feeding is a complex process that involves interactions between an individual’s organ systems, sensory processing, development, environment, learning capacity, and nutritional status.
 Because these factors are interconnected, a struggle in any one area can easily cause challenges in the others.

 Compared to picky eating, PFD is usually more complex.
-Children with PFD have a smaller amount of food preferences and may avoid food groups or categories of food.
+Children with PFD have a smaller amount of food preferences and may avoid entire food groups or categories of food.
 They are also more likely to have a meltdown when new foods are introduced and take longer to eat new foods.

 Why is picky eating a concern in kids with food allergies?